slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - bravery is learned -> micro-bravery, start small
 -->

-> *"Courage is resistance to fear, mastery of fear — not absence of fear."
--- Mark Twain [1835]*

-> *"I bear all the wounds of all the battles I avoided."
--- Fernando Pessoa [1888]*

 > *"Life shrinks or expands in proportion to one’s courage."
 -- Anaïs Nin [1903]*